EXPLORING just got easier

 COMPETITIVE ANALYSIS

-Before designing, I conducted a thorough analysis of existing itinerary planning products to identify opportunities for differentiation from competitors.
+Before designing, I analyzed existing itinerary planners to pinpoint opportunities for differentiation.

 COMPETITION LACKED FEATURES THAT ENCOURAGED SPONTANEITY